WLOGSolutions/RSuite/docs/basic_workflow.md

 From this output you can see that we use `MRAN` as package repository.
 Moreover R Suite detected 1 dependency to be installed.

-You can check if installation succedded by issuing the following command
+You can check if the installation was successful by issuing the following command

 ```bash
 rsuite proj build